Looking Back, Looking Forward

 Feb.
 27 - Mar.
 5

-Monday, Senate State Affairs meetings will have five guardianship bills that CTD and the Guardianship Reform and Supported Decision Making (GRSDM) workgroup supports and helped write.
+Monday, Senate State Affairs heard five guardianship bills that CTD and the Guardianship Reform and Supported Decision Making (GRSDM) workgroup supports and helped write.

 Feb.
 20 - Feb.
 26